Original 21: Politics

 Again in 2018, in the Champions League game against Ajax, AEK fans displayed Palestine and Hezbollah flags along with violent hooligan clashes against Ajax ultras, including a petrol bomb, and a controversial banner against UEFA and FIFA that said: “A LA CARTE FFP APPLICATION – PANAMA PAPERS SCANDAL – TAX EVASION – BRIBERIES – MONEY LAUNDERING – OFFSHORE FRAUD DEALS – BACKHANDERS FROM TV SPONSORSHIPS": THESE ARE THE REAL CRIMES AGAINST FOOTBALL!
 NOT PYROTECHNICS!
 UEFA – FIFA: KINGS OF CORRUPTION!".
 After that game, AEK was punished by the Disciplinary Committee of the European Federation with a two-match stadium ban, a one-year exclusion from participating in European competitions, but with a two-year suspension, and a fine of 80,000 euros.

 In 2001, AEK was playing against the Scottish team Hibernian.
 Following UEFA's directive, a minute of silence was held before all European matches to honor the victims of the September 11 attacks.
 However, the AEK fans refused to remain silent and participate in what they perceived as institutional hypocrisy.
 Their refusal was not out of disrespect for the dead, but rather because they found it highly hypocritical to observe a minute of silence only for the victims of the Twin Towers and not for the thousands of dead in Afghanistan and elsewhere.
 The stadium continued to chant and send an anti-war message.
 One of the most notable slogans was "Murderers of the People, Americans," which was shouted by almost everyone in the Nikos Goumas Stadium.

 In 2019, in the game against Volos, Original 21 raised a banner about the October 2019 Turkish offensive into north-eastern Syria and solidarity towards the people of Kurdistan.
-The banner said: "Kemal has been reborn, Hitler revived, and you all lay in silence by the children's corpses."
+The banner said: "Kemal has been reborn, Hitler revived, and you all lie in silence by the children's corpses."
 They also raised banners supporting Palestine and a Hezbollah flag.